Freekeh with chicken.

 Let me tell you a strange fact about me.
 I cook different dishes, come up with few of my own at times, and collect cookbooks, yet when it comes to daily cooking, I find myself stuck on making those same 5 or 6 dishes again, and again.
 I don’t know why it just happens.

 “Let’s break this routine.”
 I told myself.
 Oh!
 And why not start today?

 I went to the kitchen, opened the fridge, and scanned through it, nothing!
 I then opened the cabinet, and … voilà, Freekeh!

 What is freekeh you asked?
-It’s my hair clip.
-No seriously, it’s grains.
+It’s my hair clip!
+No seriously, it’s a grain.
 It’s made from green wheat that’s roasted, smoked, and lastly dried.
 The rubbing process of the grain gave it the name freekeh.
 Freekeh is an Arabic word and it means, “Rubbed.”
-Freekeh is low in fat, has four times more fiber than rice, more protein than most other grains, it aids in losing weight because of it’s short transition in the body, and is low in carbohydrates.
+Freekeh is low in fat, has four times more fiber than rice, more protein than most other grains, it aids in losing weight because of its short transition in the body, and is low in carbohydrates.
 So, it’s good for you.

 If you have never tasted freekeh, it’s time you do.
 Freekeh tastes good, even better than rice.
 You can get Freekeh at Melissa’s.

 - 1 chicken cut in quarters with skin and bones

 - 2 cups green freekeh washed and soaked for 15 minutes

 - 1 medium onion chopped

 - Salt to taste